openbmc/openbmc/upstream-layers/yocto-docs/documentation/kernel-dev/intro.rst

 ========

 Regardless of how you intend to make use of the Yocto Project, chances are you will work with the Linux kernel.
+This manual covers the following:

-This manual describes how to set up your build host to support kernel development, introduces the kernel development process, provides background information on the Yocto Linux kernel :term:`Metadata`, describes common tasks you can perform using the kernel tools, shows you how to use the kernel Metadata needed to work with the kernel inside the Yocto Project, and provides insight into how the Yocto Project team develops and maintains Yocto Linux kernel Git repositories and Metadata.
+-  how to set up your build host to support kernel development

+-  coverage of the kernel development process

+-  background information on the Yocto Linux kernel :term:`Metadata`

+-  common tasks you can perform using the kernel tools

+-  how to use the kernel Metadata needed to work with the kernel inside the Yocto Project

+-  details on how the Yocto Project team develops and maintains Yocto Linux kernel Git repositories and Metadata.

 Each Yocto Project release has a set of Yocto Linux kernel recipes, whose Git repositories you can view in the Yocto